-3.22 The SCI, which was adopted in December 2017, provides the framework within which the public would be consulted on the preparation of individual policy documents and planning applications.
+- 3.23 The SCI, which was adopted in January 2023, provides the framework within which the public would be consulted on the preparation of individual policy documents and planning applications.
 The public, by reference to the SCI, would have a clear understanding of what to expect from the Council and of the opportunities they would have to contribute at the outset of the new procedures.
-In June 2020 an addendum to the SCI was approved covering temporary revised consultation arrangements to apply whilst coronavirus restrictions are in place.
-It is proposed to update and review the SCI in line with meeting the requirement for an SCI to be reviewed every 5 years from the date of adoption, which will be in December 2022.
+On 17 June 2020, the Council's Cabinet resolved to revise the Statement of Community Involvement to add an addendum relating to temporary revised consultation arrangements whilst coronavirus restrictions were in place.
+This has been incorporated into the revised SCI 2023 - 3.24 A review was undertaken and an updated draft SCI was approved after a period of public consultation.
+This is in line with meeting the requirement for an SCI to be reviewed every 5 years from the date of adoption.
+The new SCI 2023 was approved in January 2023 and published in April 2023.